Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Discussion and Summary

 We have demonstrated in this study that, in presence of a magnetic field, the leading term $\Phi(0)/l_B^3$ in a thermodynamically large system can be regarded as a magnetic analogue of the conventional Casimir energy in a finite size system, and may be called {\it magnetic Casimir energy}.
 Note that similarity between conventional Casimir energy and magnetic Casimir energy is already implied in single-particle spectra of the non-interacting Dirac electrons; $\epsilon_{}(L)\propto v_F/L$ in a finite size system without a magnetic field, and $\epsilon(l_B)\propto v_F/l_{B}$ in an infinite system with a magnetic field.
 Structures of the single-particle spectrum are governed by the Lorentz symmetry and the characteristic length scale is either $L$ or $l_B$.
 These properties are also common to a correlated Dirac system around a QCP, leading to similar functional forms of the critical Casimir energies.
 However, there is an essential difference between them; the conventional Casimir energy is geometry (boundary condition) dependent, while the magnetic Casimir energy is independent of boundary conditions since it is the energy in the thermodynamic limit.
 Besides, the magnetic Casimir energy can be controlled by an external magnetic field, which is a difference from the Casimir energy in iPEPS for an infinite system that is a purely theoretical quantity.

-It is known that the Casimir energy $L^2\tilde{\Phi}(gL^{1/\nu})/L^D$ leads to the critical Casimir force, $f=-\partial (L^2\varepsilon)/\partial L$, and related physics has been extensively studied in various systems which exhibit finite temperature {\it classical} phase transitions ~\cite{FdG1978,Garcia1999,Fukuto2005,Hertlein2008, Hucht2007,Vasilyev2009,Gambassi2009,Hucht2011,Hasenbush2012,Krech,Gambassi2009review}.
+It is known that the Casimir energy $L^2\tilde{\Phi}(gL^{1/\nu})/L^D$ leads to the critical Casimir force $f_L=-\partial E/\partial L, E=L^2\varepsilon$, and related physics has been extensively studied in various systems which exhibit finite temperature {\it classical} phase transitions ~\cite{FdG1978,Garcia1999,Fukuto2005,Hertlein2008, Hucht2007,Vasilyev2009,Gambassi2009,Hucht2011,Hasenbush2012,Krech,Gambassi2009review}.
 The universal nature of the classical critical Casimir force has been experimentally observed for example in a binary liquid mixture in thin film geometry~\cite{,Garcia1999,Fukuto2005,Hertlein2008}.
 The quantum critical orbital diamagnetism discussed in this study can be regarded as a magnetic, quantum analouge of the classical critical Casimir force.
-Indeed, the magnetization is rewritten as $L^2M=-\partial (L^2\varepsilon)/\partial B=-f_B/2l_B^3$ with $f_B=-\partial (L^2\varepsilon)/\partial l_B$, and the ``force" $f_B$ is repulsive for diamagnetism.
+Indeed, the magnetization is rewritten as $L^2M=-\partial E/\partial B=-f_B/2l_B^3$ with $f_B=-\partial E/\partial l_B$, and the ``effective force" $f_B$ is repulsive for diamagnetism.
 This is contrasting to the attractive real space Casimir force in our model (Fig.~\ref{fig:eL}), corresponding to the sign difference between $\Phi(0)$ and $\tilde{\Phi}_{\rm iDMRG}(0)$.
-Interestingly, the orbital magnetization could be measured in experiments by carefully controlling experimental parameters such as pressure, which may be advantageous over the formidable challenge for a direct observation of the real space Casimir force in a solid crystal.
+The repulsiveness of the effective force $f_B$ could be compared with general Casimir forces, where they are usually attractive and repulsive forces are rarely realized~\cite{Munday2009,Jiang2019}.